leangjia/blender_docs/trunk/blender_docs/manual/addons/render/render_freestyle_svg.rst

    An example of an SVG result produced by the Freestyle SVG Exporter.

 Activation
 ==========

 This add-on can be enabled via :menuselection:`Preferences --> Add-ons --> Render --> Freestyle SVG Exporter`.
-The GUI for the exporter should now be visible as a new Panel in the Render tab.
+The interface for the exporter should now be visible as a new panel in the Render tab.

 .. admonition:: Reference
    :class: refbox